Global Security: security in a nutshell – Part One

 Closing information security gaps

 The closure of security gaps is essential if we are to achieve true interoperability between global information systems used for border security, counter-terrorism, and public safety.
-In the following two blogs, we will focus on the different types of identity data, standards, technology, and systems that can achieve this.
-In particular, we will examine the new European Universal Message Format (UMF) and the POLE (Persons, Objects, Locations, and Event) standards.
+In the following blog, we will focus on European security.
+Just as on the global stage, the main challenge is to close information gaps between security and information systems used by diverse law enforcement agencies.